openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 Wait a moment and then start the discovery.
 The device should show up in the Inbox and can be added.
 Sometimes you need to run the discovery multiple times.

+### Roller Favorites

+Firmware 1.9.2 for Shelly 2.5 in roller mode supports so called favorites for positions.
+You could use the Shelly App to setup 4 different positions (percentage) and assign id 1-4.
+The channel `roller#rollerFav` allows to select those from openHAB and the roller moves to the desired position.
+In the Thing configuration you could also configure an id when the `roller#control` channel receives UP or DOWN.
+Values 1-4 are selecting the corresponding favorite id in the Shelly App, 0 means no favorite.

 ### Thing Status

 The binding sets the following Thing status depending on the device status: